 2. The system will automatically enter the program mode when it is first powered up.
 Go to the Control Panel and open the cover.
 Move the DC Power Switch to the ON position if it was OFF or turn it OFF and then ON again, if it was already ON.
-Go to a remote keypad and begin entering codes.
-You have 1 minute to get to a keystation and begin entering codes or the system will arm itself.
+Go to a remote keypad and begin entering codes or the system will arm itself.
 Each time you press a key, this time is extended to one full minute.
 If the keypad is too far away to reach within 1 minute, enlist the aid of an assistant to operate the DC power switch while you remain at the remote keypad.
-Refer to step "C" below To Program Access Codes.
+Refer to step "C" below to program Access Codes.

-NOTE: The access codes will be stored in the systems memory so that you won't have to reprogram them each time you power the system up.
+NOTE: The Access Codes will be stored on the systems memory so that you won't have to reprogram them each time you power the system up.

-C. To Program Access Codes:
+B. To Program Access Codes:

-With the system in the program mode:
+With the system in program mode:

-- 1. From your list of codes, first enter the 0 code.
+- From your list of codes, first enter the 0 code (this is the code beginning with 0).
 Each code must be from 2-5 digits long and each code must begin with a different number. - 2.
-Press the "Test" key after each code.
-To clear an error, press the "Shunt" key or wait for 5 seconds and system will auto-clear. - Repeat steps 1 and 2 for each code on your list.
-NOTE: Code 9 is not available if the Duress feature is used. - 4.
-After entering all the codes on your list press the "Test" key three (3) times and the system will exit the program mode.
+Press the (TEST) key after each code.
+To clear and error, press the (SHUNT) key or wait for 5 seconds and the system will auto clear.

+3. Repeat steps 1 and 2 for each code on your list.

+NOTE: Code 9 is not available if the Duress feature is used.

+After entering all the codes on your list press the (TEST) key three (3) times and the system will exit the program mode.

-D. To Change An Access Code:
+C. To Change An Access Code:

-To change one or more of your access codes simply follow the steps in section C above, but enter only those codes you wish to change.
+To change one or more of your access codes simply follow the steps in section C above, but enter only those codes that you wish to change.
 The rest of the codes will remain unchanged.